ShubhranshuArya/LLM-based-web-scraping/README.md

 ## Overview

-The LLM-based-web-scraping project revolutionizes web scraping by utilizing the Ollama language model for precise data extraction.
+LLM-based web scraping revolutionizes the way scraping works.
+It utilizes the Ollama 3.1 language model for precise data extraction.
 Its core features include efficient HTML content processing and accurate information retrieval.
 Ideal for developers seeking streamlined web scraping and content parsing, this project enhances user experience and boosts productivity.

 ---